Shoulder Instability

 Repair of Cartilage (Labrum)

-The damanged catilage (labrum) is repaired back to bone, so that it can heal and reduce the risk of re-dislocation.
+The damaged catilage (labrum) is repaired back to bone, so that it can heal and reduce the risk of re-dislocation.

 What surgery can be done for shoulder instability?